 - Will they offer a discount for a weekday wedding?

 Most photographers will offer a discount for a weekday wedding, but don’t presume that they will!
 It’s still the same amount of work as a weekend wedding.
 Put it this way, it’s not like photographers are charging a premium for working on Saturdays in the first place; it’s their normal wedding rate because their normal weddings are on weekends.
 The wedding industry is based around us working weekends, not on weekdays!
-I DO offer a discount to people who have a mid week wedding (Monday-Thursday) but these days are the days that I meet clients, edit weddings, catch up on my correspondence and do other freelance photography jobs as well!

 - Are they happy to work alongside a videographer?